When your focus is on caring for your patient’s day in day out, it can be easy to let your own health issues slip from your priorities.

 Society’s attitude towards mental health is changing, and we’re becoming far more aware and understanding of our need to be open about it.
 There’s no reason this should be any different for dentists.

-Fawad was a second-year dental student on a graduate course.
-He had already completed an English degree at Cambridge and had always really excelled academically.
+David was a second-year dental student.
+He had already completed a science degree at another university and had always excelled academically.

-Fawad found the first year at dental school different.
-He struggled to adapt to the more scientific way of approaching his studies and had difficulty making friends.
+David found the first year at dental school very different.
+He struggled to adapt to the variety of subjects, the more scientific way of approaching his studies and had difficulty making friends.

-As Fawad’s mental health became harder to manage, he began to drink more regularly.
+As David’s mental health became harder to manage, he began to drink alcohol more regularly.
 This escalated quickly, and his attendance at lectures and tutorials started to drop.
-His pastoral tutor asked Fawad to meet with him, but he missed several appointments.
+His pastoral tutor asked David to meet with him, but he missed several appointments.

-Towards the end of the first semester, he was called to attend a formal interview with the dean of the dental school.
-When Fawad arrived there were noticeable signs that he had been drinking that day, which he explained by saying he’d been at the pub with friends.
+David was called to attend a formal interview with the Dean of the dental school.
+When he arrived, there were noticeable signs that David had been drinking that day, which he explained by saying he’d been at a bar with friends.

-As a result of ongoing concerns, formal fitness to practise procedures were instigated at the dental school.
-We were able to show that Fawad’s poor attendance and perceived attitude problems related to an underlying health issue.
-Fawad acknowledged that was struggling with depression and alcohol use, and the dental school allowed him to take a break from his studies and provided him with help and support through occupational health.
+As a result of ongoing concerns, a formal investigation was instigated at the dental school.
+Through openness and transparency, David engaged with the process and was able to show that his poor attendance and perceived attitude problems related to his underlying health issue.
+David acknowledged that he was struggling with depression and alcohol use, and the dental school allowed him to take a break from his studies and provided him with help and support.

-- Health issues can arise at any time in your dental career, from the early days at university to the final years of clinical work.
-It is always important to seek help, the sooner the better.
+• Health issues can arise at any time in your dental career, from the early days at university to the final years of clinical work as you look forwards to retirement.
+It is always important to seek help, the sooner the better before it becomes a fitness to practise concern.

-If you need advice or support on any of the issues raised in this post our dedicated student support and advice line is here for you on 0800 952 0442
+If you need advice or support on any of the issues raised in this post please contact Dental Protection.